tristanpenman/algorithms/inference-engine/README.md

 * Forward Chaining (FC)
 * Truth Table Checking (TT)

-TODO: Truth Table Checking has not yet been implemented...

 ## IEngine

 A small test program has been included, which can be started like so: